 possible page cache side channel attacks with suggested

-Incorporated all the review suggestions.
+Incorporated all the review suggestions in V5.

 Details of project idea for 'virtio pmem' flushing interface

 New virtio pmem guest driver and qemu code changes for new

 - Reads persistent memory range from paravirt device and

 - 'nvdimm/pmem' driver uses this information to allocate